microsoft/vscode-wiki/Search-Issues.md

 Does your search return results on **very long lines**?
 This will cause some slowdown and can even cause VS Code to hang.
 There is an [open bug](https://github.com/Microsoft/vscode/issues/31551) for this.

 If your workspace is **very large**, you might want to use the exclude settings, or the "files to include/exclude" text boxes to narrow down your search to the parts you care about.
+Make sure the "Use Exclude Settings and Ignore Files" button is toggled on so your exclude settings are respected.

 On Windows, the **Windows Defender** tool can sometimes kick in during a search and slow down searching.
 Look for a process named using high CPU named `MsMpEng.exe` in the Task Manager to tell whether Defender is active.